erikwestra/ripple-annotation-database/README.md

-rippple-annotation-database
+ripple-annotation-database
 ===========================

-Python impementation of the Ripple Annotation Database
+Python implementation of the Ripple Annotation Database.